climacell/devops-challenge/README.md

 ## The Exercise

 Your goal is simple - build a full build and deploy pipeline.

+We can look at the pipline as consisting of three stages:

+* Continuous Integration
+* Continuous Deployment
+* Continuous Monitoring

+### CI

-Any change in the repository, that is pushed, is automatically build, published, deployed and available to use.
+Any change in the repository, that is pushed, is automatically built as a docker container and published to a docker registry.

-**Notices:**

-* Must use GCP
-* Must deploy as docker image over GKE (Google Kubernetes Engine)
-* Use whichever CI/CD tool you want
-* Work on local github repository
-* Consider using managed services.
-For mongo you may use mongo atlas - https://www.mongodb.com/cloud/atlas

-## Bonus
+### CD

+Latest docker image deployed to a container platform and available to use.

+### CM - Bonus!

 If time permits, add continuous monitoring to the service, that shows the current status, and sends alerts when the service is not functioning.
 Use also the `/health` endpoint, in addition to other metrics, and logs.

+## Remarks

+### Thecnologies

+* Use whichever CI/CD tool you want.
+* Use GCR (Google Container Registry) as the docker registry and GKE (Google Kubernetes Engine) as the docker platform.
+* Work on local github repository.
+* Consider using managed services.
+For mongo you may use mongo atlas - https://www.mongodb.com/cloud/atlas.

+### Notices

-**Notice**: For the sake of the exercise, `/health` endpoint randomly returns that the health is false.
+* For the sake of the exercise, `/health` endpoint randomly returns that the health is false.
-**Notice**: The service logs all requests to the console.
+* For simplicity, the service logs all the requests to the console.

 **GOOD LUCK!**

-**The ClimaCell team**
+**The ClimaCell Team**